EBI-Metagenomics/EMG-docs/docs/portal.rst

 Finding quality control information about runs on the EBI Metagenomics website
 ------------------------------------------------------------------------------

-Quality control (Qc) analysis of runs within projects on the `EBI Metagenomics website <https://www.ebi.ac.uk/metagenomics/>`__ can be accessed by selecting the 'Quality control' tab found toward the top of any run page (see Figure 1 below).
+Quality control (QC) analysis of runs within projects on the `EBI Metagenomics website <https://www.ebi.ac.uk/metagenomics/>`__ can be accessed by selecting the 'Quality control' tab found toward the top of any run page (see Figure 1 below).

 .. image:: images/QC1.PNG